Beam

 Create the VLAN interface

-This command creates a new VLAN interface.
-You need to specify a connection name, an interface name, the VLAN ID, and the parent physical device.
+Create the VLAN interface with the nmcli connection add command.
+You must specify a connection name, an interface name, the VLAN ID, and the parent physical device.

 sudo nmcli connection add type vlan con-name vlan10 ifname eth0.10 id 10 dev eth0